lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 Data may be used in a way, where the effect is not ethical without intention.

-Causes may be genuine errors, sloppy IT development and quality assureance, or imprecise requirements.
+Causes may be genuine errors, sloppy IT development and quality assurance, or imprecise requirements.

 ------

-- [ ] Example: AI systems with un-intended biases, e.g. job application filtering where no women are selected for interviews.
+- Example: Job application are filtered for the first interview, but no women are selected even when they qualify against the job requirements.

 ### Intended